Topics covered in this article include:

 Noise is calculated as the standard deviation of CT numbers from a center ROI that encompasses 40% of the uniformity module.

-Below is an example of the report generated from the planar kV imaging test:
+Below is an example of the report generated: